yabinmeng/opscnfsrestore/README.md

 **==Restore Challenge==**

-When we use OpsCener Service to restore backup data from another location like NFS or S3, behind the scene it utilizes the traditional Cassandra "sstableloader" utility.
+When we use OpsCener Service to restore backup data from another location like NFS or AWS S3, behind the scene it utilizes the traditional Cassandra "sstableloader" utility.
 Simply speaking, OpsCenter server, through datatax-agent on each DSE node, fetches matching backup data from the backup location and once it is done, it kicks of "sstableloader" to bulk-load data into DSE cluster.
 It repeats the same process until all backup data in the backup location has been processed.

 This approach has pros an cons:
 - The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to: